 This tutorial shows how to enable or disable IPv6 for all or specific network adapters in Windows 8.1, Windows 10, and Windows 11.

-To enable IPv6 for a specific network adapter in PowerShell
+Enable IPv6 protocol for a specific network adapter in the Windows PowerShell

 Get-NetAdapterBinding -ComponentID ms_tcpip6

 The IPv6 status information of the network adapters might look something like the this.

 Name DisplayName ComponentID Enabled